rabbit proofing your home

 Electric cords look like roots and vines—no wonder they get eaten.

-I have great luck with running them up the wall rather than down, sometimes by just putting a plank slanted toward the wall to hold them up.
-(Doesn't look great but they can then run under the plank giving hours of fun.
-Sometimes rabbits knock the plank over.
+Run cords up the wall rather than down, sometimes by just putting a plank slanted toward the wall to hold them up.
+(Doesn't look great but they can then run under the plank.)

-You can protect your electrical cords and other stuff easily.
-Wrap plastic tubing, a garden hose split down the center or metal around them.
+Protect your electrical cords and other stuff with plastic tubing, a garden hose split down the center or metal around them.
 IKEA sells cord covers.
 Or back furniture up against cords.
 Put a rug or something they can't chew or move over them.

 My bunny is licking the urine or eating the rug where he urinated.